 The Primary Mathematics series has an Extra Practice workbook for each course.
 These are exactly what they sound like—a source for additional practice if it is needed.

 There are sets of Extra Practice books for U.S., Common Core, and Standards editions, and you need to choose them to fit with the edition you are using—they are not interchangeable.
 All Extra Practice books are printed in black and white.
-They include illustration such as those in the textbooks, even though they are not in color.
+They include illustrations such as those in the textbooks, even though they are not in color.
 Answer keys are at the back of each book.

 Extra Practice workbooks for the Common Core editions are substantial with about 200-250 pages per book.
 They briefly reteach the key concepts covered in the corresponding unit in a section called "Friendly Notes."
 The presentation in Extra Practice is different from that in the texts, so this might be especially helpful if a child hasn't really understood the lesson.
 Friendly Notes are followed by one or more exercises.
 Exercises are generally each two or more pages in length.
 While many units have about two exercises per unit, especially at lower levels, I did spot units with five and six exercises each.
 There are generally more exercises per unit at higher levels.

 Extra Practice workbooks for the Standards editions are very similar to those for the Common Core editions.
 Extra Practice workbooks for the U.S. editions are about half the size of the Common Core versions.
 They do not include reteaching material.
-Instead they have lots of practice problems.
+Instead, they have lots of practice problems.

 Extra Practice books can be used as needed rather than on a regular basis.
 It is easy to identify which sections you might use to either review the presentation of the concepts and/or to practice those concepts.